 Technical Specifications > Technical Background

-This IG uses several different FHIR based integration methods to provide standard, non-proprietary ways for different systems that participate in electronic referrals (eReferral) and consultations (eConsult) to interoperate with one another.
+This IG uses two different FHIR based integration methods to provide standard, non-proprietary ways for different systems that participate in electronic referrals (eReferrals) to interoperate with one another.

 FHIR messaging provides a standard way for a software application to transmit information directly to other trusted applications using a backend FHIR API.
 In this IG, FHIR Messaging is the basis of Direct Messaging integrations that connect RMS systems and referral networks to one another.